ddsbook/blog/2015/drafts/2015-08-07-the-new-and-improved-r-shodan-package.md

     # devtools::install_github("hrbrmstr/shodan")
     library(shodan)

+    # perform the query for IIS servers in Maine
     maine_iis <- shodan_search("iis state:me")

     # get the total number of IIS servers in Maine that Shodan found